jesperberth/automationclass/lab08/lab8.md

 In the left pane click on Inventory

-Select your own inventory userx_inventory
+Select your own inventory inventory

 Click on the Source button on the top